ethereum/populus/docs/tutorial.part-2.rst

 The nice thing about having your very own money minting facility, is that you can mint money quite easily!
 So the genesis block allocates to the default account not less than one billion ether.
-Think of it as monopoly money: it looks like a real money, it behaves like a real money, but it will not get you much in the grocery store.
+Think of it as monopoly money: it looks like real money, it behaves like real money, but it will not get you much in the grocery store.
 However, this local chain Eth is very handy for development and testing.

+.. _runing_local_blockchain:

 Running the Local Blockchain
 ----------------------------